Move to Gothenburg

 The start and end dates for your rental contract may differ from the academic year and the scheduling of courses.

 - Non-fee-paying students

 If you belong to any of the above categories, you are not guaranteed housing.
 This means that you must apply for accommodation by yourself.
-It is important that you register for both student housing agencies' queues as soon as possible (read more about the agencies below).
-The queue time at the housing companies that we has an agreement with is approximately 1,5 years.
+It is important that you register for the student housing agencies' queues as soon as possible (read more about the agencies below).
+The queue time at the housing companies that we have an agreement with is approximately 1,5 years.